Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Overview-of-BRIT.md

 where `G()` is the EC generator function for the Bitcoin curve.

+The `redeemer.EC.public` is stored directly in the PGP public key in the `Comment` field as a hex string.
+This is done at construction time of the PGP keypair.

-The individuals who want to redeem bitcoin creates multiple copies of this dataset.
+The individuals who want to redeem bitcoin creates multiple instances of this dataset.
-You might have, say, 4 separate individuals, each of which creates 25 sets of this data creating a total of 100 Redeemers.
+You might have, say, 4 separate individuals who wish to redeem, each of which creates 5 sets of this data creating a total of 20 Redeemers.

-For each set of data above redeemer also produces the `redeemer.identifier`.
-This is the SHA256 hash of the `redeemer.PGP.public`.
-(It is used later by the Matcher to record where payments will be sent to)
+For each set of data above redeemer also notes the `redeemer.identifier`.
+This is `uid` of the `redeemer.PGP.public` PGP keypair that will be used to encrypt the Redeemer's secrets.

 #### 3. Redeemer distributes keys

-The Redeemer copies the `redeemer.PGP.public` and `redeemer.EC.public` to wherever the Matcher service is running.
+The Redeemer copies the `redeemer.PGP.public` (which contains the `redeemer.EC.public` in the `Comment` field) to wherever the Matcher service is running.

+The Matcher imports the `redeemer.PGP.public` keys into their keyring so later use.
-The Matcher creates the `redeemer.identifier` from the `redeemer.PGP.public` using a SHA256 hash in the same way as the Redeemer.
+The Matcher notes the `redeemer.identifier` from the `redeemer.PGP.public` (This is the PGP keypair `uid` field).

-The protocol now waits until a Payer is introduced to the Matcher.
+The Matcher now waits until a Payer is introduced to it.
 This is done when the user first uses the installed client software.

 #### 4. Payer creates random session key

 The Payer creates a random session key (`payer.sessionKey`).
+This is a 16 byte random number.
 This is used by the Matcher so the Payer can have confidence that the responses from the Matcher are genuine.

 #### 5. Payer derives unique BRIT wallet identifier

 The Payer runs a number of one way trapdoor functions over their wallet seed phrase to deterministically generate a wallet identifier (`payer.britWalletId`).
+This is 20 bytes long.
 It is not computationally feasible to go backwards and derive the seed phrase from this identifier.

 This identifier is not used for any other purpose in the client application using BRIT.
-For example, it is not used as part of a wallet persistence mechanism.

 #### 6. Payer encrypts message for Matcher